MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-get-autoadddevices-command.md

 ---
-title: Using the get-AutoaddDevices Command
+title: get-AutoaddDevices
-description: Windows Commands topic for **** - ms.custom: na
-ms.prod: windows-server
-ms.reviewer: na
-ms.suite: na
-ms.technology: manage-windows-commands
-ms.tgt_pltfrm: na
-ms.topic: article
-ms.assetid: 24b4b688-55b0-4bd9-a2f5-7ef4b3dfe2f2
+description: Windows Commands topic for get-AutoaddDevices, which displays all computers that are in the Auto-add database on a Windows Deployment Services server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 24b4b688-55b0-4bd9-a2f5-7ef4b3dfe2f2
 author: coreyp-at-msft